 With this discovery, the parish got the archaeology bug and began a church-wide excavation, which has now uncovered a much older Anglo-Saxon building.
 The earlier building was originally studied by a barrister named George Jenkins, who owned the property for a time in the 1850s and whose work is documented on the website of Pathways to the Past, a community-based project that explores the legacy of Ethelburga, an early Anglo-Saxon queen consort of Northumbria.

-BBC reports that experts from the University of Reading have been working with the community to carry out the work.
-Excavation director Dr. Gabor Thomas noted that this is the first excavation of the site since the mid-19th century, and he expected that bringing modern technology to the work would be “hugely beneficial.”
+Back in late 2019, BBC reported that experts from the University of Reading worked with the community to carry out the work.
+Excavation director Dr. Gabor Thomas then noted that this was the first excavation of the site since the mid-19th century, and he expected that bringing modern technology to the work would be “hugely beneficial.”
 Of the site, he said: “The level of survival on this site is more than I had hoped for.”

-The excavation has also shown a distinct connection to France.
+The excavation also showed a distinct connection to France.
 All throughout the ruins are examples of pink mortar, which comes from the crushing of lime with bricks.
 This indicates that during construction in the 7th century, stonemasons were brought in from France, where this rose-mortar was common.
 The excavation of a seemingly insignificant early church provided clues to the international relationship between England and France stretching back over 1,200 years.